Emmatassone/LocalPetrovClassificator/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

-A special thanks should be done to the following
+E.A.T want to thanks the grant RIT-COS 2021-DRIG for the financial support.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>